 Landslides

-Potential landslides in the area of the pipeline routing should be identified along the entire pipeline based on ground investigations according to prEN 1998-5:2022, 6.1.
+Potential landslides in the area of the pipeline routing should be identified along the entire pipeline based on ground investigations according to EN 1998-5:—4, 6.1.

-The amplitudes of the permanent ground motions due to landslides may be calculated according to prEN 1998-1-2:2022, 11.3.3, and considered in the structural analysis as imposed displacements to the foundations.
+The amplitudes of the permanent ground motions due to landslides may be calculated according to EN 1998-1-2:—3, 11.3.3, and considered in the structural analysis as imposed displacements to the foundations.

 Soil settlements

-Potential soil settlements and soil densification should be calculated under free-field conditions according to prEN 1998-5:2022, 9.4.2.1.4 along the entire pipeline.
+Potential soil settlements and soil densification should be calculated under free-field conditions according to EN 1998-5:—4, 9.4.2.1.4 along the entire pipeline.

 The settlements calculated in (1) should be considered in the structural analysis of the pipeline as differential displacements to the foundations.